Pga123oH/Blutracker/README.md

 * **Dependencies:** Jetpack Compose, Room SQLite, Google Play Services Location

 ##  A Note on Privacy
 Because the app needs to track where your headphones disconnect while your phone is asleep in your pocket, it requires the **Background Location** permission.
-However, the app doesn't even request internet permissions.
+However, the app doesn't  request internet permissions.
 Your location data never leaves your device.